List of Lucifer characters: Charlotte Richards

-Portrayed by Tricia Helfer, murdered hellbound lawyer Charlotte Richards is resurrected by the act of "Mum" having abandoned her human body, which in turn allows her to remember her time in hell.
+Portrayed by Tricia Helfer, murdered hellbound lawyer Charlotte Richards is resurrected by the act of "Mum" having abandoned her human body, which in turn allows her to remember her time in Hell.
 As a result, she doesn't understand why she's separated from her husband and why her children don't want to see her.
 Scared into trying to be a better person, Charlotte begins working for the DA's office in season 3.
 Charlotte thinks she's crazy as another result of going to Hell.
-Lucifer and Amenadiel eventually tell Charlotte about Mum taking over her body, and reveal divinity to her.
+Lucifer and Amenadiel eventually tell Charlotte about Mum taking over her body, and reveals divinity to her.
 At the end of the season, she dies after jumping in front of a bullet meant for Amenadiel, who takes her soul to heaven.

-In the series finale, it's shown that Dan's soul is reunited with Charlotte in Heaven after he finally lets go of his guilt.
+In the series finale, it is shown that Dan's soul is reunited with Charlotte in Heaven after he finally lets go of his guilt.
 The two engage in a romantic relationship in the afterlife.

 Ella Lopez

 Ella Lopez is portrayed by Aimee Garcia since season 2.

-She is a forensic scientist for the LAPD who helps Chloe and Lucifer with their cases, usually being the one conducting examinations on crime scenes and analyzing them afterward.
+Ella is a forensic scientist for the LAPD who helps Chloe and Lucifer with their cases, usually being the one conducting examinations on crime scenes and analyzing them afterward.
 She hails from Detroit, has four brothers, and claims to have a somewhat criminal past, having stolen cars in her teenage years with her brother.
 This is reflected in the season 3 bonus episode "Once Upon a Time", set in an alternate universe, where she is a criminal carjacker and mechanic.
 She also knows how to defuse bombs, which she successfully did to save everyone's lives in the season 4 episode "Expire Erect".
 She is known for being unceasingly perky and talkative, which has led Pierce as her superior to snap at her in public on one occasion, leaving her devastated.
 After a pep talk from Charlotte Richards, she learns to stand up for herself and berates Pierce, who apologizes to her.
 Nevertheless, Chloe and the rest of their colleagues wholeheartedly accept Ella for who she is.

 Ella has a devout Catholic faith and wears a crucifix, leading both Lucifer and Chloe to ask questions about her faith.
 She has a nun aunt, who taught her that to doubt things is important, and so Ella believes that questioning things, looking at things from different angles, makes her a better scientist.
 After Charlotte's murder, Ella's faith is severely shaken and for a time she stops believing in God completely, concluding that humans can rely only on themselves and are responsible for good and evil.
 However, feeling that she has had a void in her life, by the end of season 4, she regains her faith completely.